The weather

 3 min

 Barcelona2026 has started strong in terms of weather, and the coming days will be no exception.
 After a few calm and pleasant days, the situation will become quite complicated again towards the end of the week.
-The arrival of a mass of cold air of polar origin associated with an Atlantic low-pressure system, and the formation of a low-pressure system in our Mediterranean region, will cause significant instability starting on Friday.
-We can expect gray and rainy days, and this episode could last until at least Tuesday or Wednesday.
-The weather maps even suggest a slight improvement at the beginning of next week.
-This storm could bring significant amounts of rain, another substantial snowfall in the mid and high elevations of the Pyrenees, strong winds, and rough seas.
+The arrival of a mass of cold air of polar origin associated with an Atlantic low-pressure system and the formation of a new low-pressure system in our Mediterranean region will cause significant instability starting on Friday.
+We can expect gray and rainy days, and this episode could last until Tuesday.
+The weather maps even suggest a sudden increase in wind speed or a herring storm at the beginning of next week.
+This storm could bring significant amounts of rain to some areas, another significant snowfall in the mid and high elevations of the Pyrenees, strong winds, and rough seas.
 Meteocat has already issued a weather warning for Sunday through Tuesday due to accumulations of more than 100 liters per square meter in just 24 hours along the coast, pre-coastal areas, and the eastern half of the country, as well as for rough seas, as announced on social media by the agency's director, Sarai Sarroca.

-Thursday will still be calm, but the first changes will arrive on Friday.
+The first changes will arrive on Friday.
 The passage of a weak cold front will bring increased cloud cover everywhere, with partly cloudy to overcast skies.
-The first light and scattered showers will fall, especially in the Pyrenees and Pre-Pyrenees, with a snow level between 1,400 and 1,200 meters.
-Still little rain, with temperatures already starting to drop.
+The first light and scattered showers will fall, especially on the southern slopes of the Pyrenees and Pre-Pyrenees – particularly in Lleida – with a snow level between 1,400 and 1,200 meters.
+This will be a small amount of rain so far, with temperatures already dropping.
+No rain is expected in the rest of the country, although some light and fleeting showers or drizzle are possible.

 Umbrella weekend